tuanvxm/LearnSkaffold/README.md

 Following items are required to finish this exercise:

-- Skaffold 1.3.1 or later.
+- Skaffold v1.3.1 or later.
 Install intruction can be found at https://skaffold.dev/docs/install/
 - Kubernetes (k8s) Cluster.
 - Kubectl connected to the k8s Cluster.
 - Docker Hub account.
-- Intellij to debug Java appliction.
+- Intellij version 2019.1 or later.
-- Clone this repository.

 ## III.
 Steps
 ### 1. Setup kubernetes namespace